WHAT IS DISASTER RELIEF AND WHY DO YOU

 it is a major disaster that affects hundreds of people or one that only affects

-your neighbor, the response is the same, ďa cup of cold water in Jesusí name.Ē
+your neighbor, the relief is the same, ďa cup of cold water in Jesusí name.Ē

 Itís through these efforts that we should apply ourselves to serve others.